 Fuller broke back into the college ranks in 2002-03 as an assistant for Ernie Nestor at Elon College and was promoted to associate head coach at Elon before briefly joining Haith's staff at Miami as the Director of Basketball Operations.
 Fuller returned to his alma mater (Wake Forest) as the Director of Basketball Operations for two seasons under Skip Prosser and joined Ed Cooley's staff at Fairfield for a season in 2006-07 as an assistant coach.
 Taking a hiatus from the college game, Fuller joined Nike to help promote the game of basketball at the NBA level before returning to college at Louisville in 2010.

-The Woodbridge, Va., native and his wife, La'Kicia, have three children, Timothy II, Gabriel Elijah and Solomon Dior.
+The Woodbridge, Va., native has three children, Timothy II, Gabriel Elijah and Solomon Dior.